Hurricane Dorian threatens disaster in the Bahamas as tropical storm watches issued for coastal Florida

 With sustained winds of up to 150 mph, Dorian is expected to deliver its full wrath late Sunday and early Monday near the Abacos Islands and Grand Bahama, areas where some 73,000 people live.
-The storm was moving about 8 mph, the NHC said in its 5 p.m. advisory.
+The storm was moving west toward the northern Bahamas at 8 mph Saturday evening.

 Prime Minister Hubert Minnis called for residents of those places to leave for shelters in the central Bahamas.